Deploying Pexip Infinity on Amazon Web Services (AWS)

 Note that you can switch between c4 and c5 AWS instance families for existing VMs.
 To do this you must power down the VM, change its family, and then power the VM on again.

-We recommend that the Management Node and each Conferencing Node instance is run as a dedicated host (tenancy).
+We recommend that the Management Node and each Conferencing Node instance is run as a dedicated instance (tenancy).

 If you are running Pexip Infinity version 20 or earlier see https://docs.pexip.com/v20/admin/aws_guidelines.htm for the relevant guidelines.